Draxeytina/knowledgebase/README.md

 If you like this project please give a ⭐️!

 ## Acknowledgements
-I would like to acknowledge the following for making this a success:
+I would like to acknowledge the following for contributing:
-- Emil Hajric & <a href="https://www.linkedin.com/company/helpjuice/"> the Helpjuice team<a/>
-- Microverse
+- Kudakwashe Siziva

 >Note
 >> This is has been crafted according to specifications.